Do you feel confident writing a SOAP note and providing accurate documentation?

 I am going to be sharing what goes into a SOAP note, and then feel free to dig into this a little deeper by listening to each of the episodes of the OT Flourish Podcast with an amazing series with Dee and Cindy by Kornetti and Krafft Health Solutions.
 They go through each area of the SOAP note (Subjective, Objective, Assessment, Plan) and give detailed tips and things to think about when crafting the perfect OT note – plus they make learning about documentation (dare I say it?!) entertaining!

 They also present an entire series through Medbridge and present a framework for defensible documentation that teaches you how to work “smarter, not harder” when it comes to SOAP notes and documentation.
 Even though the course says it is geared toward home health OT and PT practitioners, I have found this information to be completely applicable to other settings.

 In this post, I will also be sharing basic tips, an occupational therapy SOAP note example and template, and include key phrases for billing and reimbursement at the end.
-This is post is an example of the content that is in the OT Flourish Membership – helping you to have the resources you need to feel confident and successful as an OT practitioner and student!
+This is post is an example of the content that is in the OT Accelerator – helping you to have the resources you need to feel confident and successful as an OT practitioner and student!